axd3r/axd3r/README.md

 <picture> <img align="right" src="./assets/gifs/laptopp.gif" width = 150px></picture>

 <br>
+I am a Backend Software Engineer with a strong background in developing scalable and high-performance web applications.
+I specialize in designing robust APIs, optimizing databases, and ensuring efficient system architecture.
+With experience in Laravel, Node.js, and PostgreSQL, I focus on building secure and maintainable backend solutions that drive business success.
+My goal is to create impactful software that enhances productivity and streamlines operations.

 - :computer: I am a passionate Software Engineer with experience in developing web and mobile applications.
 My professional focus is on creating modern, functional and scalable solutions.
 - :computer: I love to continuously learn, develop impactful projects and share my knowledge with the community, whether developing educational projects or solving technical challenges.